U.S. farm agency announces working group on seed industry consolidation

 More than three quarters of corn and soybean seeds are sold by four companies, according to data cited by USDA in a request for comment on this issue last year.

+Three large deals completed in 2017 and 2018 merged six large seed and farm input companies into four: BASF BASFn.DE; Bayer AG BAYGn.DE, which bought Monsanto; DowDuPont's Corteva CTVA.N; and ChemChina-owned Syngenta.

+All three deals were scrutinized by antitrust authorities in the United States, Europe and other markets but were eventually given the green light on condition that certain assets be divested.

-The agency also announced it would lend $89 million in grants to organizations in 7 states that would finance the startup and expansion of small meat and poultry plants.
+USDA also announced it would lend $89 million in grants to organizations in seven states that would finance the startup and expansion of small meat and poultry plants.
 USDA issued a $73 million round of funding under the same program last fall.

 ((Leah.Douglas@thomsonreuters.com;))